firefox-devtools/profiler/docs-developer/call-nodes-in-cpp.md

 # Frames, funcs, stacks and CallNodes in C++

-This document pertains to how C++ samples are captured, and how they are processed for reporting in perf.html.
+This document pertains to how C++ samples are captured, and how they are processed for reporting in the Firefox Profiler.
 Specifically the profiler samples capture memory addresses for frames in C++ functions, and there can be many different frame addresses per single function.

 ## Example code